KratikaAgrawal14/JP_Morgan_Tech_Test/README.md

-# JP_Morgan_Tech_Test
+# Stoke_Trade_Management_System_Tech_Test

 # Problem statement
 Create a report that shows
-Amount in USD settled incoming everyday
+Amount in USD settled incoming every day
-Amount in USD settled outgoing everyday
+Amount in USD settled outgoing every day
 Ranking of entities based on incoming and outgoing amount.
-Eg: If entity foo instructs the highest amount for a buy instruction, then foo is rank 1 for outgoing
+Eg: If entity foo instructs the highest the amount for a buy instruction, then foo is rank 1 for outgoing

 # Application implementation
 The starting Point of the Aplication is Application.java